Generation Jets

-Generation Jets was a children's television show created for the New York Jets.
+Generation Jets was a children's animated television show, created for the New York Jets.
 It aired Saturdays at 1 p.m. on WCBS-TV in New York City, and has won two day-time Emmy awards.

+Plot

 Generation Jets follows five school-aged kids as they explore New York City's landmarks.
 They learn from their adventures and interaction with players and coaches from the New York Jets.

+Production

 Generation Jets is produced by New York based production company B-Train Films.